Antai College of Economics and Management

-Antai College of Economics and Management (ACEM) is the business school of Shanghai Jiao Tong University in Shanghai, China.
+The Antai College of Economics and Management (ACEM) is the business school of Shanghai Jiao Tong University, a public university in Shanghai, China.
 It was founded in 1918 as the School of Transportation Management and renamed the School of Management in 1931.
 The school offers both undergraduate and postgraduate programs, including a full-time MBA program, various executive education programs, and multiple PhD programs.

 Today, Antai is ranked 1st by Financial Times for the Asia-Pacific region (2018), symbolizing rapid growth against its regional counterparts such as National University of Singapore (ranked 3rd), Hong Kong University of Science and Technology (ranked 5th) and University of Melbourne (ranked 10th).
 Globally, its executive MBA program was ranked 8th overall and 1st in terms of salary growth (2018).